 When you feel ready to talk about your impairment, being open and positive can help people get to know you better.
 They might be curious and ask questions.
 You could invite them to ask questions if you think it will help.
 Sometimes you might need to be firm and honest in your answers.

 Talking about your other interests and what you have in common can also help.
-You can then talk about your impairment if and when it’s relevant to the topic.
 This keeps your conversation friendly and balanced.
-It also shows that while disability is an important part of your life, it’s just one part of who you are.
+It also shows that while disability is an important part of your life, it’s just a part of who you are.